Green Guru LLC Irrigation & Landscape Lighting

 Green Guru starts slowly, checks pressure behavior under flow, verifies valve response, and looks for heads or laterals that did not make it through winter cleanly.

-Spring sprinkler startup Checklist for Shelby Township
+Local conditions shaping spring sprinkler startup in Shelby Township

 • Mainline repressurization: restoring pressure gradually to reduce shock on lines, valves, and heads.